rodoshi16/FraudIQ/README.md

 ## 🚀 Key Features

-- **Logistic Regression Model**: Implements a machine learning model with **97.5% validation accuracy** for fraud detection.
+- **Logistic Regression Model**: Implements a Logistic Regression Machine Learning model trained with a dataset of 284,807 transactions with a validation accuracy of **97.5%**
 - **Risk Scoring System**: Assigns a probability-based fraud risk score (0-100) to transactions.
 - **Real-Time Fraud Analysis**: Processes transaction data and provides instant risk assessments.
 - **Explainability with SHAP**: Offers insights into the key factors influencing fraud classification.
-- **Financial API Integration**: Exposes a REST API for seamless integration with financial platforms.
-- **SQL-Backed Risk Insights**: Stores and retrieves risk data using SQL databases.
 - **S&P Global-Inspired UI**: The dashboard adopts a sleek, professional design influenced by S&P Global’s branding.
 - **Market Intelligence Integration**: Includes a dedicated **Market Intelligence** button that redirects users to S&P Global’s Market Intelligence platform for further financial insights.